 The rise of a Roman commercial class

-Early Rome had not been a major commercial centre; the expansion of Roman political power, however, went hand in hand with an expansion of Roman commercial interests.
-During the second century Rome became the leading commercial and financial centre in the Mediterranean world.
+Early Rome had not been a major commercial center; the expansion of Roman political power, however, went hand in hand with an expansion of Roman commercial interests.
+During the second century Rome became the leading commercial and financial center in the Mediterranean world.

 The financial sector grew in size and sophistication along with the expansion in commerce.
 Groups of equestrian businessmen formed banks which channeled investments to trading and contracting companies, and a remarkably modern-style market in stocks and shares seems to have grown up.